MikroAcse/AutoCommandsPlus/README.md

 # AutoCommandsPlus 1.2.0
-Powerful bukkit/spigot scheduler.
+Powerful bukkit/spigot command/message scheduler.
-It can run commands in interval.
-It can run commands to all players on the server, or random player, or everyone excluding random player.
-It can run commands as player, as randomplayer.

-Also it supports PlaceholderAPI!
-Just enable it in the config.
+Supports PlaceholderAPI!
+Enable it in the config.

-Even it's not just a commands scheduler.
-You can use it as message scheduler! (it's fully supported) Just put your message like command:
+You can use it as message scheduler.
+Just put your message like command:
 ```yaml
 commands:
 - "[YourPrefix] Hello everyone!"